U.S. jobless claims up slightly; weather hurts factory activity

 The economy added 295,000 jobs in February, with the jobless rate falling to a more than 6-1/2-year low of 5.5 percent.
 February marked the 12th straight month that employment gains have been above 200,000, the longest such run since 1994.

-The Fed on Wednesday said it would need to see "further improvement in the labour market" before tightening monetary policy.
+The Fed on Wednesday said it would need to see "further improvement in the labor market" before tightening monetary policy.

 Many economists believe the first rate hike since 2006 could come in June, though financial markets are pricing in a September move.
 The Fed has kept its short-term interest rate near zero since December of 2008.

-In a separate report, the Commerce Department said the current account gap, which measures the flow of goods, services and investments into and out of the country, increased to $113.5 billion (76.23 billion pounds) from $98.9 billion in the third quarter.
+In a separate report, the Commerce Department said the current account gap, which measures the flow of goods, services and investments into and out of the country, increased to $113.5 billion from $98.9 billion in the third quarter.

 It was the largest shortfall since the second quarter of 2012 and reflected weak overseas profits and softening export growth due to the strong dollar.